AnthonyPAlicea/anthonyalicea/blog/understanding-react-server-components.md

 </ServerRoot>
 ```

-NextJS adds a component to your component tree, above the <code>AppRouter</code> called <code>ServerRoot</code>.
+Next.js adds a component to your component tree, above the <code>AppRouter</code> called <code>ServerRoot</code>.
 From there it streams to <code>AppRouter</code> the RSC Payload data.

 Ultimately that data is streamed to React's Promise-based APIs for accepting the Flight format.

-Thus React provides APIs for building its Virtual DOM from the Payload, and NextJS (or any RSC-supporting meta-framework) has its own mechanisms for getting that data to React after components execute on the server.
+Thus React provides APIs for building its Virtual DOM from the Payload, and Next.js (or any RSC-supporting meta-framework) has its own mechanisms for getting that data to React after components execute on the server.

 ## Out-of-Order Streaming
 There's more to the streaming story though.
 Different components may complete executing at different times.
 As Payload chunks stream in, how does React know *where* in the Virtual DOM (and thus the DOM) to place them?